Skip to Main Content

 Formatting Citation Elements

-The following are tips for formatting/styling citation elements (e.g., authors' names) in your reference list or in text.
+The following are tips for formatting/styling citation elements (e.g., authors' names) in your reference list or in-text citations.

-Note: In order to help illustrate the citation rules, some of the examples on this page refer to hypothetical sources.
+Note: To help illustrate citation guidelines, some of the examples on this page refer to hypothetical sources.

 Authors' Names